Departures (2008 film): Conception and preproduction

 Production of Departures took ten years, and the work was ultimately only loosely adapted from Coffinman; later revisions of the script were worked on collaboratively by the cast and crew.
 Although the religious aspects of funerals were important in the source work, the film did not include them.
 This, together with the fact that filming was completed in Yamagata and not Aoki's home prefecture of Toyama, led to tensions between the production staff and the author.
 Aoki expressed concern that the film was unable to address "the ultimate fate of the dead".
 The first edition of the book was broken into three parts; the third, "Light and Life", was an essay-like Buddhist musing on life and death, regarding the "light" seen when one perceived the integration of life and death, that is absent from the film.
 Aoki believed the film's humanistic approach did away with the religious aspects that were central to the book—the emphasis on maintaining connections between the living and the dead that he felt only religion could provide—and refused to allow his name and that of his book to be used.
 For the new title, Koyama coined the term okuribito as a euphemism for nōkanshi, derived from the words okuru ("to send off") and hito ("person").

 While the book and film share the same premise, the details differ considerably; Aoki attributed these changes to the studio making the story more commercial.
 Both feature a protagonist who endures uneasiness and prejudice because of his job as a nōkanshi, undergoes personal growth as a result of his experiences, and finds new meaning in life when confronted with death.
 In both, the main character deals with societal prejudices and misunderstandings over his profession.
 In Coffinman, the protagonist was the owner of a pub-café that had gone out of business; during a domestic squabble his wife threw a newspaper at him, in which he found an ad for the nōkanshi position.
-He finds pride in his work for the first time when dealing with the body of a former girlfriend.
+He finds pride in his work for the first time when dealing with the body of the father of a former girlfriend.
 Koyama changed the protagonist from a bar owner to cellist as he wanted cello orchestration for the film score.
 Other differences included moving the setting from Toyoma to Yamagata for filming convenience, making the "letter-stone" a greater part of the plot, and an avoidance of heavier scenes, such as religious ones and one in which Aoki talks of seeing "light" in a swarm of maggots.
 Koyama also added the subplot in which Daigo is able to forgive his late father; taken from a novel he was writing, it was intended to close the story with "some sense of happiness".